lemke-ethan/JSBrowserStriker/README.md

 Contributing
 ---------

-All issues or pull requests must be submitted through GitHub.
+All pull requests must be submitted through GitHub.

-* To report an issue or a feature request, please use [GitHub Issues](https://github.com/Pagawa/PgwBrowser/issues).
 * To make a pull request, please create a new branch for each feature or issue.

 ChangeLog
 ---------

-* 2015-03-19 - Added new elements (Version 1.3)
-* 2014-08-17 - Added more browsers and platforms (Version 1.2)
-* 2014-08-03 - Added resize and orientation events (Version 1.1)
-* 2014-08-02 - First commit (Version 1.0)
+* 2015-10-20 - init (Version 0.1)